For many families, travel plans are up in the air.

 Driving in a car with members of your family that you've already been in daily close contact with is safe, experts say.
 That said, states' travel restrictions vary, so if you're crossing state lines and staying for longer than it takes to refill your gas tank, you will want to be aware of where self-quarantine is expected from out-of-staters.

-Is renting a vacation house with another family safe?
+Is staying with another family safe?

 In the best-case scenario, according to experts, both families have been vaccinated or tested negative for the virus within days of departure; both families have been quarantining and limiting their exposure to others; both families agree in advance about what constitutes safety precautions before and during the trip; and, crucially, both families keep to themselves and limit exposure beyond their "bubble" while they are staying together.